NicolasBernaerts/tasmota/teleinfo/README.md

 If your linky in in historic mode, it doesn't provide instant voltage.
 Voltage is then forced to 230V.

-Pre-compiled versions are available in the **birary** folder.
+Pre-compiled versions are available in the [**binary**](https://github.com/NicolasBernaerts/tasmota/tree/master/teleinfo/binary) folder.

-Teleinfo protocol is described in this document : https://www.enedis.fr/sites/default/files/Enedis-NOI-CPT_54E.pdf
+Teleinfo protocol is described in [this document](https://www.enedis.fr/sites/default/files/Enedis-NOI-CPT_54E.pdf)

 MQTT data
 ---------